jackamsterdam/-.Net6-C--Mail-for-Matrix-Backend-Service-Architecture/README.md

 # .Net6-CSharp-Mail-for-Matrix-Backend-Service-Architecture

 Creating a backend REST API using C# dontnet6 called Jack's Mail for Matrix

 To run the program:
-Clone the repository
+Clone the repository,
-dotnet build
+dotnet build,
-dotnet run --project Mail
+dotnet run --project Mail.
-Test with correct host
+Test with correct host.

 # Mail API By Jack For Matrix